OpenNebula/docs/source/intro_release_notes/upgrades/upgrade_58.rst

 --------------------------------------------------------------------------------
 .. note:: Make sure at this point that OpenNebula is not running.
 If you installed from packages, the service may have been started automatically.

-Simply run the 'onedb upgrade -v' command.
+Simply run the ``onedb upgrade -v`` command.
 The connection parameters have to be supplied with the command line options, see the :ref:`onedb manpage <cli>` for more information.
 For example:

 .. prompt:: text $ auto